Infineon/mtb-hal-cat1/README.md

 For peripherals, the HAL generally does not identify block instances directly (for example, by index).
 Instead, block instances are identified indirectly by specifying the desired pin for each function.
 The `_init` function selects the block instance that connects to the specified pins.
 If multiple block instances can connect to the specified pins, the HAL may select any available instance.

 ## Hardware Manager
 To ensure that distinct driver instances do not attempt to manipulate the same hardware blocks, the HAL includes facilities for allocating and tracking resource use.
 The "Hardware Manager" component handles this.
 It is usually not necessary to interact directly with the Hardware Manager from application firmware.
 The peripheral drivers automatically reserve the resources they require (and check for conflicts) as part of the `_init` API.
 However, the Hardware Manager is part of the public HAL API, and the application may directly invoke it to handle advanced use cases.
-For example, if a block instance will be managed by a lower-level API (for example, PSoC 4/6 PDL), the application should call the `cyhal_hwmgr_reserve` function to ensure that no other HAL driver attempts to use the same block.
+For example, if a block instance will be managed by a lower-level API (for example, PSoC™ 4/6 PDL), the application should call the `cyhal_hwmgr_reserve` function to ensure that no other HAL driver attempts to use the same block.

 ## Power Management
 The System driver provides general purpose power management APIs (`cyhal_system_register_callback` and `cyhal_system_unregister_callback`) that can be used to control when the application can go to sleep at a global level.
 Additionally, each peripheral driver has its own default power management strategy.
 The strategy is: